 10. St. Alex Church

 St. Alex Church is counted amongst the popular places to visit in Goa.
-The positive vibes in and around the holy place lures the devotees to come here often.
+The positive vibes in and around the holy place lure the devotees to come here often.
 Exotic location and architectural brilliance are the two highlights that gather the people in huge numbers.
 Unlike its exteriors, the interiors are truly beguiling.
 The church boasts of elegant and lavish interiors with a podium amazingly decorated.
 Seven altars and a decorative grotto add a distinct feature to the church.
 The church holds numerous feasts like Feast of Our Lady of Lourdes, Feast of St. Alex, and Feast of Our Lady of Immaculate Conception.

-Built in – 1741
+Built-in – 1741

 What’s so special – Soak-in the positive aura and spend peaceful moments.
 Grotto of Our Lady is another attraction in the church.

 Nestled along the Mandovi River, Nossa Senhora de Penha de Franca is one of the scenic churches in Goa.
 The church has derived its name from a Spanish saint, Saint Nossa Senhora de Penha de Franca.
 The saint is believed to have forestalled a dangerous situation for the Portuguese sailors on their voyage to India.
 Stained glass windows, beautiful interiors and high vaulted ceilings awestruck the visitors.
 Also known as Our Lady of the Rock of France, the church is also a preferred waterfront wedding venue.
 The church was also declared as the national monument in 1932.

 Built-in – 1626

 What’s so special – The beautifully embellished interiors, octagonal tower, and the scenic beauty will surely impress you.